Department of Languages, Literature, and Philosophy

 Selected University Committees, Campus Groups

-Dr. Thompson has served on numerous committees, including the General Education Assessment Committee, and he has chaired several committees, including the Academic Audit Committee.
+Dr. Thompson has served on numerous committees, including the General Education Assessment Committee and the Curriculum Committee, and he has chaired several committees, including the Academic Audit Committee and the Assessment Committee.

 Classes Taught at TSU

-ENGL 1010 & 1020, Early American & Modern American Literature, World Literature I & II, Contemporary American Poetry, and other courses.
+Dr. Thompson teaches ENGL 1010 & 1020, Early American & Modern American Literature, Honors World Literature I & II, Contemporary American Poetry, and other courses.

 Languages, Literature, and Philosophy